I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlinitextracreateparameterlookasidelist.md

 <p>None</p>

 ## -remarks
 <p>Use this routine to initialize a paged or nonpaged pool lookaside list.
-Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545616">FsRtlAllocateExtraCreateParameterFromLookasideList</a> routine to allocate an ECP from the lookaside list, and the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545989">FsRtlFreeExtraCreateParameter</a> routine to return an ECP buffer to the lookaside list for recycling.</p>

-<p>Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545849">FsRtlDeleteExtraCreateParameterLookasideList</a> routine to free the lookaside list itself.</p>

-<p>Drivers must free all ECPs and lookaside lists that they create before they unload.</p>

-<p>For more information on using lookaside lists with drivers, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565416">Using Lookaside Lists</a>.</p>

-<p>Use this routine to initialize a paged or nonpaged pool lookaside list.
-Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545616">FsRtlAllocateExtraCreateParameterFromLookasideList</a> routine to allocate an ECP from the lookaside list, and the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545989">FsRtlFreeExtraCreateParameter</a> routine to return an ECP buffer to the lookaside list for recycling.</p>
+Use the <a href="..\ntifs\nf-ntifs-fsrtlallocateextracreateparameterfromlookasidelist.md">FsRtlAllocateExtraCreateParameterFromLookasideList</a> routine to allocate an ECP from the lookaside list, and the <a href="..\ntifs\nf-ntifs-fsrtlfreeextracreateparameter.md">FsRtlFreeExtraCreateParameter</a> routine to return an ECP buffer to the lookaside list for recycling.</p>

-<p>Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545849">FsRtlDeleteExtraCreateParameterLookasideList</a> routine to free the lookaside list itself.</p>
+<p>Use the <a href="..\ntifs\nf-ntifs-fsrtldeleteextracreateparameterlookasidelist.md">FsRtlDeleteExtraCreateParameterLookasideList</a> routine to free the lookaside list itself.</p>

 <p>Drivers must free all ECPs and lookaside lists that they create before they unload.</p>